Loading Events

 Following this presentation, participants will:

-1. Recognize the signs of anxiety in clients.
+1. Identify the signs of anxiety in clients.

-2. Learn about the psychological impact of anxiety on clients’ eating behaviors and overall well-being.
+2. Understand the psychological impact of anxiety on eating behaviors and overall well-being.

 Danielle Wischenka, Ph.D.
 Bio: